drnicholasbrink/HarmonAIze/harmonaize/README.md

 - To create a **superuser account**, use this command:

       $ python manage.py createsuperuser
+- Alternatively if your container is not running, use this command:
+        $ docker-compose -f local.yml run --rm django python manage.py createsuperuser

+- Open your browser and go to: http://127.0.0.1:8000/admin
+- Log in and start using the application

 For convenience, you can keep your normal user logged in on Chrome and your superuser logged in on Firefox (or similar), so that you can see how the site behaves for both kinds of users.